iBz-04/offeline/README.md

 # Aim

-Omnibot attempts to at bring the functionality from popular AI interfaces such as ChatGPT and Gemini into a in-browser experience.
+Offeline attempts to at bring the functionality from popular AI interfaces such as ChatGPT and Gemini into a in-browser experience.

 # Browser support